shubham151-asu/RAFT/README.md

  achieved as a part of RAFT implementation.

 # Distributed Systems
- Collection of autonomous computers that appear to user as one integrated system.
-Overall these computer give an abstraction of a purpose that they are built.
-E:g A Distributed File Systems such as GFS appears like file system for a user or application but internally it distributes the file data into 64MB chunks to provide high performance for certain R/W tasks
+ Collection of autonomous computers that appear to the user as one integrated system.
+Overall these computers give an abstraction of a purpose that they are built for.
+E:g A Distributed File Systems such as GFS is a file system for a user or application but internally it distributes the file data into chunks to provide high performance for certain R/W tasks

- In this project, the distributed system developed provides a key-Value store abstraction while hiding the key feature of consistency, crash recovery and high availability.
+ In this project, the distributed system developed provides a fuctionality of a key-Value store while abstracts the non-functional feature of consistency, reliablity and high availability.

 # RAFT
- To develop a distributed systems that stores key-value pair, and has features of strong consistency, high availability, and also recover from crash, we used RAFT consensus algorithm.
-RAFT replicates the state Machine (Key-Value pair system in this case) onto multiple machine.
-If the states are replicated and are consistent RAFT systems responds in the event of a server crash or the network between two servers is down.
+ To develop a distributed systems that stores key-value pair service which is high available, we haveused RAFT consensus algorithm.
+RAFT replicates the state Machine (Key-Value pair system in this case) onto multiple machines.
+If the states are replicated and are consistent, the quorom cluster would responds even in the event of a server crash .
 RAFT also guarantees the writes are consistent through its implementations.

 # How does RAFT work